 This programme responds to the rapid growth in the global bioeconomy by providing the core knowledge and skills needed to compete in a rapidly evolving, highly skilled workforce.

 We currently offer two MSc research programmes within Science, Technology & Innovation Studies:

 The MSc(R) is aimed at students who intend to go on to pursue a research career, within or outside academia, in this interdisciplinary field.
 It is the normal point of access to a PhD in Science and Technology Studies at the University of Edinburgh or elsewhere.

 Usually undertaken full-time over three years, or part-time over six years, the PhD in Science and Technology Studies is a research degree in which students make an original contribution to our knowledge by pursuing an extended and focused piece of research on a topic of interest to them.

-This Postgraduate Certificate is aimed at commissioners, coordinators and users of digital research in business, policy-making and the third sector, including digital marketing and analytical services officers.
-The PGCert comprises a suite of courses that together provide the critical understanding and skills needed to make best use of digital research findings, with a particular focus on social media research, web 2.0 data and their synergies with publicly available ‘open’ administrative datasets.
+This suite of courses is aimed at commissioners, coordinators and users of data science in business, policy-making and the third sector, including digital marketing and analytical services officers.
+Together, these courses form a Social Data Science pathway within DSTI and provide the skills needed to make best use of data science findings, with a particular focus on social media research, web 2.0 data and their synergies with publicly available ‘open’ administrative datasets.

 Courses are Managing Digital Influence, Technologies of Civic Participation, Engaging with Digital Research, The use and evolution of digital data analysis and collection tools (EUDACT) and Understanding Data Visualisation.
 DSTI students in the programme can also opt to take a dissertation in Social Data Science and be supervised by members of the Science, Technology & Innovation Studies group.
 Contact supervisors Robin Williams, Morgan Currie, James Stewart or Gian Marco Campagnolo to discuss potential dissertation topics.